MTD for VAT

 We can help you get the most from your system.

 We have been actively involved in the consultation process throughout and are therefore well placed to guide you through the MTD requirements.

 Making Tax Digital (“MTD”) is H M Revenue & Customs (“HMRC”) drive to close the “Tax Gap” and to make the UK “the most digitally advanced tax authority in the world”.
 It will mean significant changes to how and when we deal with our tax affairs.

-The first businesses to be affected by Making Tax Digital will be VAT registered businesses with turnover above the VAT threshold.
-These businesses will be required to maintain digital accounting records and use compliant software to file their VAT returns, from the first VAT quarter starting on or after 1 April 2019.
+The first businesses affected by Making Tax Digital are VAT registered businesses with turnover above the VAT threshold.
+These businesses are required to maintain digital accounting records and use compliant software to file their VAT returns, from the first VAT quarter starting on or after 1 April 2019.

 If you are a VAT registered business with taxable turnover above the VAT threshold you will need to keep your business records digitally from April 2019.

 Digital records will include spreadsheets but information can only be submitted via API’s (“Application Programme Interface”) and therefore submission to HMRC will need to be through either an API enabled spreadsheet, bridging software or an appropriate accounting software package.

 HMRC will not be providing free software for MTD for VAT.

 In order to comply with MTD for VAT initially businesses will only have to upload the totals for each of the existing nine boxes on the VAT return